 The most important adverse effect is dose-dependent nephrotoxicity; other possible side effects are headaches, fatigue, diarrhea, abdominal pain, lactic acidosis, hepatic steatosis, etc.

 Pivalic acid, a metabolic by-product of the drug, may decrease carnitine levels, although carnitine supplementation is not necessary at low doses.
 There is no cross-resistance between adefovir and lamivudine.

 An adenosine nucleotide analog with structural similarity to adefovir dipivoxil; also effective against HIV.

-Oral bioavailability is 25—40 %, intracellular half-life is > 60 h, and elimination is mainly by the kidneys.
-As compared to adefovir, it has shown to produce a higher rate of complete response, a higher rate of histologic improvement, and less frequent emergence of resistance in chronic hepatitis B.
+Oral bioavailability is 25—40 %, the intracellular half-life is > 60 h, and elimination is mainly by the kidneys.
+As compared to adefovir, it has shown to produce a higher rate of complete response, a higher rate of histologic improvement, and the less frequent emergence of resistance in chronic hepatitis B.

 Active against lamivudine- and entecavir-resistant HBV isolates but shows reduced activity against adefovir-resistant strains.
 Important adverse effects are gastrointestinal upset, headache, fatigue; rarely acute renal failure and Fanconi’s syndrome.

 A guanosine analog that inhibits the replication of a wide range of DNA and RNA viruses like hepatitis C, HIV, influenza A and B, parainfluenza and respiratory syncytial virus.

 Its chief mechanism of action is unknown, but it is known to inhibit guanine triphosphate, to prevent capping of viral mRNA, and to block RNA-dependent polymerases.
 Its bioavailability is increased by high-fat meals and is decreased by antacids; it is mainly eliminated by the kidneys.
 It is used with interferon alfa in the treatment of chronic hepatitis C; monotherapy is not effective.